winterhy/stars-project/README.md

     furthest neighbor, it will be as if it was never there.
 If the current node isn't, then another neighbor that is the furthest will be removed.

-    - I use HashMaps to find stars that have names
+    - I use a HashMap to set and find stars that have names

 * How to run tests

-  - Type maven package in the command line with star-winterhy as the directory
+  - For JUnit Tests, type `mvn package` or `mvn site` in the terminal with star-winterhy as the directory.
+For ta system tests, type `./cs32-test tests/ta/stars/*` in the terminal with star-winterhy as the directory to test every ta system tests.
+For my own student system tests, type `./cs32-test tests/student/stars/*` to test all of them.

 * How to run the program

-  - Type ./run in
+  - Type `./run` to start the REPL without the GUI.
+Exit by Ctrl+D. Type `./run --gui --port 4567` to run with the GUI.
+It will exist in localhost:4567/stars
+  - The repl during GUI unfortunately does not support Ctrl+D. Ctrl+C is needed.
+  - Please first load the file in the terminal using the stars command `stars filename` with filename being the path to the file.

-*
+* Design Questions

-1. Suppose that in addition to "neighbors" and "radius" you wanted to support 10+ more commands.
+  - Question: Suppose that in addition to "neighbors" and "radius" you wanted to support 10+ more commands.
 How would you change your code - particularly your repl parsing - to do this?
 Don't worry about algorithmic details with the k-d tree, we're interested in the design.

-  I would have to install more commands in classes that implement the "Install" interface.
+    - Answer: I would have to install more commands in classes that implement the "Install" interface.
 I would also have to implement the new commands.
 I do not have to change my REPL or command manager.

-2. What are some problems you would run into if you wanted to use your k-d tree to find points that are close to each other on the earth's surface?
+  - Question: What are some problems you would run into if you wanted to use your k-d tree to find points that are close to each other on the earth's surface?
 You do not need to explain how to solve these problems.

-  Hi.
+    - The surface of the Earth is curved.
+The KDTree uses euclidean distance to compute closeness.
+However, that would not work on a curved surface.
+    Another coordinate system will be needed.

-3. Your k-d tree supports most of the methods required by the Collection interface.
+  - Question: Your k-d tree supports most of the methods required by the Collection interface.
 What would you have to add/change to make code like `Collection<Star> db = new KDTree<Star>()` compile and work properly?

+    - My k-d tree will need to support every method that are not optional in the Collection interface and the Iterable interface.
+I will have to add all those methods to my code.
+I will not list every single method, but some useful ones are `size()` to find the number of elements in the tree.
+Or `contains(Object o)` which will use a search method similar to `neighbors` but expanded to the entire tree.

+* Explanation for Checkstyle Errors

+  - No errors.